JustSift/ReSift/docs/tutorial/resift-rentals.md

 import dataService from './dataService';
 ```

-And then let's wrap our App component in ReSift provider by replacing `<div>` with `<ResiftProvider>` and pass in our data service as the value for the prop `dataService`.
+Then let’s wrap our App component in ReSift provider by replacing `<div>` with `<ResiftProvider>` and pass in our data service as the value for the prop `dataService`.

 ```js
 // index.js